Medication Therapy Management (MTM) Program

 - Dietary supplements

 This review usually takes 20 minutes or less to complete.
-During the review, you may ask any questions about your medications or health conditions.
+You may ask questions about your medications or health conditions during the review.
 The health care provider may offer ways to help you manage your health and get the most out of your medications.
-If more information is needed, the health care provider may contact your prescriber.
+The health care provider may contact your prescriber if more information is needed.

 At the end of the review, the health care provider will provide you with a summary of what you discussed.
 The summary will include the following: